-We will have four exams during the semester.
+We will have four or five exams during the semester.
 These will be a combination of in-class and take-home.
 I will give you at least one week notice before any in-class exam.
-The fourth exam will be in the last week of classes.

-The final exam is scheduled for Monday, December 12 from 12:00-2:00 pm.
+The final exam is scheduled for Wednesday, May 11 from 12:00-2:00 pm.
 The final exam may include a take-home component.

-To determine course grades, I calculate a total course score with homework problems weighted at 15%, modeling reports at 15%, exams weighted at 50%, and the final exam weighted at 20%.
+To determine course grades, I calculate a total course score with homework problems weighted at 20%, exams weighted at 60%, and the final exam weighted at 20%.
 I assign a preliminary course grade based on an objective standard (93.3-100% for an A, 90.0-93.2% for an A-, 86.7-89.9% for a B+, 83.3-86.6% for a B, etc.).
 I then look at each student's performance subjectively.
 Occasionally I will assign a course grade that is higher than the objective standard.
 For example, if a student has a grade of B according to the objective standard but has shown steady improvement, I might assign a course grade of B+.